More-Wrong/Factorio-True-Nukes/README.md

 #### The 100kt and above
 These larger bombs are run using a chunk-based system to avoid loading extra map.
 Instead the relevent damage is applied when that chunk generates.
 This can have weird effects, making some damage seem very recent (e.g. fires still burning), but makes the detonation far quicker.
-These larger nukes can still be very slow when a very established factory is hit, but even in the worst cases tested, RAM usage doesn't exceed 10GB, and in unexplored map, usage didn't increase noticeably.
+These larger nukes can still be very slow when a very established factory is hit, but even in the worst cases tested, RAM usage doesn't exceed 10GB, and in unexplored map, RAM usage remained at ~2GB.

 Note that running the 100kt, with 'Optimise 100kt' set to false, results in huge memory usage, and is very slow - not recommended.
-Beware the 1Gt, an alternative to detonating this is to delete the save.
-The nearest survivng tree will be 70km away.

 If you don't want to wait for the timer on the nuclear weapon building (and are in creative), you can simply place the detonation item in the output slot, this will detonate it instantly.